ParallelMaths/parallel/pages/7-05-downhill-from-here.md

 * 51.19 seconds
 * 51.52 seconds

-What was their total time, in minutes and seconds?
+What was their total time, in minutes and seconds (eg 2 minutes 8.36 seconds)?

 | minutes | seconds |
 | <input type="number" solution="3"/> | <input type="number" solution="24.46"/> |